StatusManHK/books/collection/Reflections on the Revolution in France.md

 <br>
 This book is the masterpiece of this writer, formed by letters between the writer and other people. <br>
 <br>
 Not long after the storming of the Bastille in late 1789, a member of the French nobility asked Edmund Burke for his views towards the Revolution.
 Burke responded in a letter, which was subsequently published in 1790 and recevied widespread popularity.
-A few years later, a new version was published, with additional letters between Burke and others.
+A few years later, a new version was published, with additional letters between Burke and others. <br>
 <br>
 In the letters, the writer strongly criticised how the French Revolution entirely subverted tradition and entirely damaged social order.
 He also detailed the basic principles of modern conservatism. <br>
 <br>